mars0i/linkage/doc/TwoLocusGillespie42.md

 # Gillespie's two-locus selected/neutral model

-A plot of the results of simulations based on Gillespie's version of a model with linkage between a selected locus, *A*, and a neutral locus, *B*.
+The application shows a plot of the results of simulations based on Gillespie's version of a model with linkage between a selected locus, *A*, and a neutral locus, *B*.
 This is currently the only thing implemented in this git repo.
+See John Gillespie, *Population Genetics:
-See John Gillespie, *Population Genetics: A Concise Guide*, 2nd ed., Johns Hopkins University Press 2004, section 4.2.
+A Concise Guide*, 2nd ed., Johns Hopkins University Press 2004, section 4.2.

 ## Simulation